Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds

-The two most prominent operators are Google, most likely with their classroom product---a work-suite containing email, document handling and integration with Chrome Books---as well as Microsoft with their cloud-hosted Exchange/Office365/Teams product.
+The two most prominent operators are Google, likely with their classroom product, a work-suite containing email, documents and integration with Chrome Books, as well as Microsoft with cloud-hosted Exchange/Office365/Teams.
 Other cloud providers only play a notable role in the \uk, where they occupy \MAILMAXPERCukother of the market in \lastdate.
-The most prominent smaller cloud providers here are FireEye and Trend Micro.
-Furthermore, we find that Proofpoint as a product is most prominent in the \us and major institutions in the THE Top100, where we see the service being used by \MAILMAXABSeduProofpointAppliance (appliance)/\MAILMAXABSeduProofpointHosted (hosted) (\MAILMAXPERCeduProofpointAppliance/\MAILMAXPERCeduProofpointHosted) and \MAILMAXABStheProofpointAppliance (appliance)/\MAILMAXPERCtheProofpointHosted (hosted) (\MAILMAXPERCtheProofpointAppliance/\MAILMAXPERCtheProofpointHosted) institutions in \lastdate respectively.
-We also see a slow move into the Dutch market by this company, where between September 2019 and \lastdate the first three organizations deployed the product.
+The most prominent smaller cloud providers are FireEye and Trend Micro.
+We find that Proofpoint is most prominent in the \us and the THE Top100, where we see the service being used by \MAILMAXABSeduProofpointAppliance/\MAILMAXABSeduProofpointHosted (appliance/hosted; \MAILMAXPERCeduProofpointAppliance/\MAILMAXPERCeduProofpointHosted) and \MAILMAXABStheProofpointAppliance/\MAILMAXABStheProofpointHosted (\MAILMAXPERCtheProofpointAppliance/\MAILMAXPERCtheProofpointHosted) institutions in \lastdate, respectively.
+We also see Proofpoint moving in the Dutch market, with first universities deploying their products in September 2019.